-Pursuant to Article 149 of the Italian Consolidated Financial Act (TUF), the Board of Statutory Auditors monitors: (i) compliance with the law and with the By-laws; (ii) compliance with the principles of proper administration; (iii) the adequacy of the Company's organizational structure for the matters under its responsibility, of the ICRMS and of the administrative-accounting system, and the ability of that system to reliably and accurately represent the operations carried out; (iv) the procedures for the concrete implementation of the corporate governance rules envisaged by the Corporate Governance Code, including those related to resolutions approving remuneration and other benefits; (v) the adequacy of the Company's directions to its subsidiaries in ensuring the proper fulfilment of disclosure obligations provided for by law.

-Additionally, Article 19, paragraph 1, of Legislative Decree No. 39 of 27 January 2010 (as amended by Legislative Decree No. 135 of 17 July 2016) confers upon the Board of Statutory Auditors additional functions as "internal control and auditing Committee".
-In that capacity, the Company's Board of Statutory Auditors is tasked with: (a) informing the Board of Directors of the outcome of the statutory audit and transmitting to the Board the additional report referred to in Article
+Pursuant to Article 149 of the Consolidated Law on Finance (TUF), the Board of Statutory Auditors monitors: (i) compliance with the law and with the By-laws; (ii) compliance with the principles of proper administration; (iii) the adequacy of the Company's organisational structure for the matters under its responsibility, of the ICRMS and of the administrative-accounting system, and the ability of that system to reliably and accurately represent the operations carried out; (iv) the procedures for the concrete implementation of the corporate governance rules envisaged by the Corporate Governance Code, including those related to resolutions approving remunerations and other benefits; (v) the adequacy of the Company's directions to its subsidiaries in ensuring the proper fulfilment of disclosure obligations provided for by law.
+Additionally, Article 19, paragraph 1, of Legislative Decree No. 39 of 27 January 2010 (as amended by Legislative Decree No. 135 of 17 July 2016 13) confers upon the Board of Statutory Auditors additional tasks as "internal control and auditing Committee".
+In that capacity, the Company's Board of Statutory Auditors is tasked with: (a) informing the Board of Directors of the outcome of the statutory audit and transmitting to the Board the additional report referred to in Article 11 of Regulation (EU) No. 537/2014 of the European Parliament and of the Council of 16 April 2014 (14), accompanied by observations if any; (b) monitoring the financial reporting process and submitting recommendations or proposals with a view to ensuring its integrity; (c) monitoring the effectiveness of the Company's internal quality control and risk management systems and, if applicable, of its internal auditing process, insofar as the Company's financial reporting process is concerned, without violating its independence; (d) monitoring the statutory audit of the financial statements and consolidated financial statements, also taking into account the results and conclusions of CONSOB's quality controls, as relevant; (e) determining and monitoring the independence of external auditors or audit firms, particularly in the context of the adequacy of the provision of services other than auditing services; and (f) responsibility for the procedure to select external auditors or audit firms, and to recommend external auditors or audit firms for appointment.

-17. Pursuant to Article 27, paragraph 9, of Legislative Decree No. 135 of 17 July 2016, the amendments to Article 19 apply as from 1 January 2017.
+Pursuant to Article 27, paragraph 9, of Legislative Decree No. 135 of 17 July 2016, the amendments to Article 19 apply as from 1 January 2017.